 I was reasonably happy with our Toyo Open Country AT2s (except the wear), and even the Bridgestone Dueler 697’s, but I couldn’t help but feel a need for a bit more traction, and potentially better puncture resistance too.
 I was well aware of what happens when you go to a heavier 4WD tyre, but decided it was worth it anyway.

-For those interested, you can read the post I wrote about tyre weights, where we compare a range of tyres and see how much they vary.
+For those interested, you can read the post I wrote about tyre weight, where we compare a range of tyres and see how much they vary.

 Better traction and puncture resistance

 As mentioned above, the primary reason for getting the Toyo Open Country RT’s was increased traction.
 You can clearly see that these are chunkier, and will help hugely when it’s a bit wet or slippery, especially towing our camper trailer.
 I’m well aware that our Dmax is not a tough tourer, and it can reach its limitations quite easily.